Zunaid Ahmed Palak

-Zunaid Ahmed Palak (জুনাইদ আহমেদ পলক; born 17 May 1980) is a Bangladesh Awami League politician.
-He is a former Minister of State for Posts, Telecommunications and Information Technology, and served as a member of the Jatiya Sangsad, representing the constituency of Natore-3.
-He reportedly admitted enforcing a nationwide internet shutdown during the July–August student protests of 2024.
-He is currently in jail on charges of abetting genocide, crimes against humanity and murder during the student protests.
+Zunaid Ahmed Palak (জুনাইদ আহমেদ পলক; born 17 May 1980) is an Awami League politician and former state minister.
+He served as a member of the Jatiya Sangsad representing Natore-3 from 2009 to 2024.
+He served as state minister for information and communication technology from 2014 to 2024 and subsequently as state minister for posts, telecommunications and information technology.
+During his tenure, he was associated with government programmes involving digital public services, ICT education, technology infrastructure, e-governance and digital innovation.
+In 2016, he was selected as a Young Global Leader by the World Economic Forum.

+Following the fall of the Sheikh Hasina government in August 2024, Palak was detained and subsequently became the subject of several criminal cases and investigations, including proceedings concerning alleged crimes during the 2024 student protests.
+Palak has denied involvement in the alleged killings, telling a court in April 2025 that he had no involvement in the killings.
+His defence lawyer Farzana Yasmin Rakhi has also repeatedly challenged the proceedings, including opposing repeated remand requests and raising concerns about his continued detention.

 Early life and education

 Zunaid Ahmed Palak was born on May 17, 1980, into a Bengali Muslim family in the village of Serkol-Teligram, located in the Singra Upazila of Natore District, Bangladesh.
 His father, Fayez Ahmed, was a politician and telephone exchange operator, while his mother, Zamila Ahmed, dedicated her time to managing the household.

 Palak's educational journey began at Singra Damdama Primary School, followed by his completion of the Secondary School Certificate (SSC) at Singra Damdama Pilot High School in 1995.
 He furthered his studies by obtaining his Higher Secondary School Certificate (HSC) from Rajshahi College in 1997.
 Subsequently, he pursued a degree in political science at Dhaka College and earned his Bachelor of Laws (LLB) from Gol-E-Afroz Government College, affiliated with the National University of Bangladesh.
 Additionally, Palak completed the Capstone Course at the National Defence College.